Matroids and the space of torus-invariant subvarieties of the Grassmannian with given homology class: The case of Grassmannians of lines

 \begin{dem} The ``only if'' direction is the folklore theorem of Lafforgue mentioned after Definition~\ref{def_rigid_matroid}.
 If $\ell(\pi)\leq3$ then all connected components of $M_\pi$ are series-parallel so the ``if'' direction is Proposition~\ref{p:sp rigid}. \end{dem}

-We next follow up on the special situation when $d=2$ in Remark~\ref{obs_tscdesc}. \begin{p} The thin Schubert decomposition of $\Gr(2,n)$ (Proposition~\ref{P_stratification_1}) is a topological stratification, i.e.\ the closure of each stratum is a union of strata. \end{p} Since the strata are labelled by the matroids in the set $\mathcal{M}_n^2$, the proposition induces a partial order on~$\mathcal{M}_n^2$ (which matroid theorists call the \textbf{weak order}). \begin{dem} Let $M\in \mathcal{M}_n^2$.
+We next follow up on the special situation when $d=2$ in Remark~\ref{obs_tscdesc}. \begin{p} The thin Schubert decomposition of $\Gr(2,n)$ (Proposition~\ref{P_stratification_1}) is a topological stratification, i.e.\ the closure of each stratum is a union of strata. \end{p} Since the strata are labelled by the matroids in the set $\mathcal{M}_n^2$, the proposition induces a partial order on~$\mathcal{M}_n^2$.
+This is the restriction to $\mathcal{M}_n^2$ of the \textbf{weak order} from matroid theory, which is defined on the set of all matroids on ground set $[n]$. \begin{dem} Let $M\in \mathcal{M}_n^2$.
 Let $\overline{G_M}\subset\Gr(2,n)$ be the closure of $G_M$.
 We show that $\overline{G_M}$ is a union of strata.
 The set $\{x_I\::\:I\in \mathcal B(M)\}$ is a set of projective coordinates for $\overline{G_M}$, and $G_M$ is the locus where none of these coordinates vanish.

 Take a point $x\in\overline{G_M}$, and let its matroid be $M'$.
 Then $\mathcal B(M')\subseteq\mathcal B(M)$.
 If $\{i,j\}\not\in\mathcal B(M')$, then by definition of the parallelism relation (see the proof of Proposition~\ref{p:basis_partition}) either $i$ and $j$ are parallel nonloops in $M'$ or at least one of them is a loop.
 Using this observation iteratively on the elements of $\mathcal B(M)\setminus\mathcal B(M')$, we see that $M'$ can be obtained from~$M$ by a sequence of steps of these two kinds: \begin{enumerate} \item we turn an element $i$ into a loop, removing it from $S(M)$; \item if $S(M)$ has at least 3 parts, we diminish the number of parts by one by merging two of them, $P$ and $Q$, together. \end{enumerate}